30 Oct 2021, last revised 31 May 2024

 Newspaper ad - Jul 1901

-In Mar 1904, Scott announced that he had disposed of his drug business and will retire from active business on May 01 (20).
-P. O. Bakke of Milwaukee would take over the business, but he would retain the old name of "Scott's drug store" (20).
+In Mar 1904, Scott announced that he had disposed of his drug business and P. O. Bakke of Milwaukee would take over the business on May 01, but he would retain the old name of "Scott's drug store" (10).
 The 1905 Polk directory listed Peter O. Bakke as proprietor of "Scott's Drug Store" at the 210 Quincy St. address (1).

 Newspaper ad - Jul 1904